 Washing fabrics before sewing?

 To begin with, I would like to mention one of the topics related to the storage of fabrics, namely washing (or pre-shrinking) fabrics before sewing.
-If you have been sewing for a while, you may know that the community of seamstresses is divided into two camps regarding this.
+If you have been sewing for a while, you may know that the community of sewers is divided into two camps regarding this.
 I have already discussed this topic in detail in different article.
 You can learn more about washing / pre-shrinking here:

 How to store fabrics